Natasha Straight Round Electric Radiators

 These gleaming, stylish pieces are formulated from low carbon steel and plated with chrome for an extravagant touch.
 This gives you extreme durability and endurance, assuring you that your brand new electric radiator will not let you down.

 Furthermore, the chrome radiators are tested to BS EN442 standards and correspond with ISO9001:2008 regulations.
 This meticulous testing process has been taken to ensure that you acquire a high quality electric radiator.
-Each chrome electric radiator has been 100% tested for leaks and can be integrated with all UK central heating systems that are tank fed or combination.
+Each radiator has been 100% tested for leaks and can be integrated with all UK central heating systems that are tank fed or combination.

 Additional Radiator Components